tonkatsuki/SharpTimer/README.md

   [Example KZ Cfg](https://github.com/DEAFPS/cs-cfg/blob/main/kz.cfg)

-* This plugin will look for `timer_startzone` & `timer_endzone` triggers by default, if the map uses different trigger targetnames or does not have triggers at all (most bhop and deathrun maps dont) you will have to add them into the `mapdata.json`
+* This plugin will look for `timer_startzone` & `timer_endzone` triggers by default, if the map uses different trigger targetnames or does not have triggers at all (most bhop and deathrun maps dont) you will have to add them into the `.json` files

-* To add Map Start and End zones you can simply add the `targetnames` of the triggers in the `mapdata.json` inside of `game/csgo/cfg/SharpTimer/` using `MapStartTrigger` and  `MapEndTrigger`
+* To add Map Start and End zones you can simply add the `targetnames` of the triggers inside a `.json` file in `game/csgo/cfg/SharpTimer/MapData` using `MapStartTrigger` and  `MapEndTrigger`

   You can look up the trigger targetnames using these offline server commands: